publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736f–1.md

             (A) __In general__

                 The Commodity Credit Corporation shall be reimbursed for the release of eligible commodities from funds made available to carry out the Food for Peace Act ([7 U.S.C.
-1691][/us/usc/t7/s1691] et seq.) and the funds shall be available to replenish the trust under subsection (b) of this section.
+1691][/us/usc/t7/s1691] et seq.) and the funds shall be available to replenish the trust under subsection (b).

             (B) __Basis for reimbursement__